 Instead of a picnic, you could grab a ‘take away’ cream tea with homemade scones and locally sourced clotted cream from The Dairy (local store) on your way to the Orchard.

-Lustleigh Cleave (a short hike from the cottage)
+Lustleigh Cleave (a short hike from the holiday cottage)

 Put on your walking boots and enjoy your picnic in and around Lustleigh Cleave, a special area of conservation.
 Picnicking on the ridge will give magnificent views across the deep wooded valley to Easdon Down, Hayne Down and Trendlebere Down – the landscape is simply stunning.
 Alternatively, take your picnic somewhere along the tranquil wooded banks of the River Bovey.
 The beautiful boulder strewn waterfall known as Horsham Steps gives a magical feel whereas Hisley Bridge transports you back in time.
 Our favourite spot is Foxworthy Bridge at the end of the Cleave.

 Parke (3 miles from the cottage on the outskirts of Bovey Tracey)

 This is a beautiful National Trust site on the very edge of Dartmoor and is home to the Dartmoor National Park Authority.
 There is something for the whole family at Parke, which was once the home of a wealthy local family.
 Take a gentle stroll around the garden, enjoy a spot of tree climbing in the woodlands whilst walking along the river to the medieval weir.
 There’s plenty of lovely, secluded spots to enjoy a picnic.